medmonds19/latin102portfolio/quiz1.md

 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 1. Centaurs *are being killed by Hercules*.
 (Use the present tense) interficiuntur
 2. Centaurs *were being killed by Hercules*.
-(Use the perfect tense) interfectae sunt ❌
+(Use the perfect tense) interfectae sunt ❌ (interfecti sunt)
 3. Centaurs *were killed by Hercules*.
 (Use the perfect tense) interfecerunt ❌ (this is also passive -->
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.) interficiat  ❌ (interfecerit)
 5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her. vidit